ozoneplatform/owf-framework/README.md

 ![Dashboards](http://i.imgur.com/7FFlu.png)

 ## Technology components
-For Version 7 of OWF, the front-end user interface uses ExtJS, and the back-end uses Grails.
+For Version 7 of OWF, the front-end user interface uses Ext JS, and the back-end uses Grails.
 User preferences are stored in a relational database - anything supported by Hibernate.
 Authentication of users is a modular function provided by Spring Security.
-There is a re-factoring effort planned for 2013 to improve performance  modularity and maintainability, which is expected to eliminate the dependency on Grails and ExtJS.
+There is a re-factoring effort planned for 2013 to improve performance, modularity, and maintainability, which is expected to eliminate the dependency on Grails and Ext JS.

 ## Browser Support